BlankRain/math.arithmetic/README.md

-# prog_clj
+# math.arithmetic

-A Clojure library designed to ... well, that part is up to you.
+An incomplete, but progressively growing, Clojure library designed for arithmetic functions.

 ## Usage